Tunable Non-Gaussianity and Exact Higher-Order Coherences for Quantum Advantage: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we have introduced and comprehensively analyzed the \emph{displaced Janus state}, a tunable and highly non-Gaussian continuous-variable resource.
-By developing a complete analytical framework built upon a new family of Generalized Squeezing Polynomials, we have derived exact, closed-form expressions for its arbitrary-order photon correlation functions, Wigner function, and quantum Fisher information.
-This toolkit provides the first systematic method for calculating the full photon-statistical properties of coherent superpositions of squeezed states, revealing the profound impact of quantum interference.
-Our analysis culminates in the concept of \textit{complementarity ad infinitum}: the remarkable ability of the Janus state to transform the extreme photon bunching of its constituent squeezed states ($g^{(k)} \to \infty$) into perfect photon suppression ($g^{(k>2)} \to 0$), a vivid, order-dependent signature of wave-particle duality.
+In this work, we introduced and comprehensively analyzed the \emph{displaced Janus state}, a tunable and highly non-Gaussian continuous-variable (CV) resource.
+Building on a new family of \emph{Generalized Squeezing Polynomials}, we derived closed-form expressions for arbitrary-order diagonal moments $\mathcal{N}_k$, off-diagonal matrix elements $\mathcal{M}_k$, the general-order correlation functions $g^{(k)}(0)$, and the Wigner function—including its interference term that generates negativity.
+The resulting toolkit enables, for the first time, a systematic calculation of full photon-statistical properties for coherent superpositions of squeezed states and cleanly exposes how quantum interference shapes those statistics.
+We validated all limits (coherent state $r\!=\!0$, squeezed vacuum $\alpha\!=\!0$) and proved a precise \emph{$\alpha\!\to\!0$ recovery} of the undisplaced Janus state.

-Our results position the displaced Janus state as a prime candidate for a fundamental resource in hybrid quantum information science, where CV and DV techniques merge to overcome their individual limitations~\cite{Andersen2015Hybrid}.
-By demonstrating how quantum interference can be controlled to generate tunable Wigner negativity and achieve Heisenberg-limited precision for sensing nonlinear parameters, we establish a direct link between the state’s structural non-Gaussianity and its operational value.
-This work provides a rigorous blueprint for designing and benchmarking non-Gaussian states tailored for specific tasks in quantum computing and metrology, addressing the critical challenge of moving beyond Gaussian-only protocols~\cite{weedbrook2012gaussian, braunstein2005quantum}.